 My current research is exploring the motivation to practice and how this changes over time.
-It suggests that love of movement could be a character strength while maintaining a movement practice over time is linked to self-actualisation and self-transcendence.
+It suggests that love of movement could be a character strength while maintaining a movement practice over time is linked to a positive self-concept and self-regard, self-actualisation and self-transcendence.

 My research interest areas link to Positive Psychology and Exercise & Sport Psychology.
 I'm particularly interested in how both of these areas of psychology have emerged and intersect.
 Past research has explored the motivation to teach martial arts and/or self-defence.
-Other research is exploring the impact of fear on motor skills development, and how movement (kinaesthetic) "intelligence" is formed.
+Other research is exploring the impact of fear on motor skills development, and how movement (kinaesthetic) "intelligence" or codes are formed.

-Beyond research, I coach, train, and facilitate people and organisations in Positive Psychology.
-I am a fellow member of the Positive Psychology Guild where I lead operations and direct research and education initiatives.
-Prior to this I ran an executive coaching practice and worked with international organisations such as the United Nations, Doctors Without Borders, and International Red Cross & Red Crescent.
+I also coach, train, and facilitate people and organisations on Positive Psychology.
+I am a professional member of the Positive Psychology Guild, where I lead operations, research, and education initiatives.
+Prior to this, I ran an executive coaching practice and worked with international organisations such as the United Nations, Doctors Without Borders, and International Red Cross & Red Crescent for 16 years.